epfl-iglobalhealth/what-if_platform_backend/README.md

 ## FUTURE WORK
 ---

-Two aspects of this research can be improved.
+### UPDATING
+The data should be updated regularly.
+A pipeline to automate this would be valuable.
+Additionally the dates of the training data should be clearly stated on the main page in the form of "last model update:...".

+### KEY EVENT
+Some visualisations should be viewed in context. i.e. the emergence of various strains, vaccines etc.

+### ADD DATA
+We should source and add data on the % of strains in each country and the estimated seroprevalence of the population.
+While it risks being uninformative, social media and news mentions of COVID, restictions and public sentiment (e.g. Twitter and news mentions) could also be added.

 ### MODELS
 The unemployment rate is an economic indicator that is not measured daily.
-As explained in our paper, in order to try to relate the unemployment rate to the policies each country enforced, we used interpolation and many other tricks to obtain a daily outcome.
+As explained in our paper, in order to try to relate the unemployment rate to the policies each country enforced, we used interpolation and many other tricks (see details in paper) to obtain a daily outcome.
 Still, this economic indicator is not available or poorly measured for many countries, and our model performances are not satisfactory.
-As a future improvement, we would like to find a better economic index, available and reliable.
+As a future improvement, we would like to find a better macro- or micro-economic index, which is both more globally available and more reliable.

 We identified [this research project](http://sustain.stanford.edu/predicting-poverty) from Stanford University, which might be a good start.
-They claim they are able to predict socioeconomic indicators of poverty and wealth through satellite images (specifically of night lights).
+They claim to be able to predict socioeconomic indicators of poverty and wealth through satellite images (specifically by nuancing night light maps with daytime map features).
 Given their work, the steps to follow would be:
 - Try to reproduce their work to extract socioeconomic data from high-resolution daytime satellite imagery.
-- Once validated their approach, using their methodology, use the predicted socioeconomic outcome as ground truth for our economic model, including as many countries as possible.
+- Once validated, one could use the predicted socioeconomic outcome as ground truth for the _What If...?_ economic model, including as many countries as possible.
 In particular, we would like to relate the newly estimated indicator to the restrictions each country implemented.

 A good starting point to reproduce the paper mentioned above could be to use [this repository](https://worldbank.github.io/OpenNightLights/wb-light-every-night-readme.html).

 ### PLATFORM
 As we showed, the Reinforcement Learning part of the project, despite having been validated, has not been implemented into the platform yet.
 Thus, you should implement new endpoints and expand the platform to include the RL models.

+### SECONDARY ANALYSIS
+The platform can be used to track the efficacy of policies over time for various countries which may be interesting in itself.